Natfan/work/btec/14/2/writeup.md

 player.sendMessage(ChatColor.GOLD + "[" + ChatColor.YELLOW + "Colossal" + ChatColor.GOLD + "] " + pri + "You have been " + sec + "frozen" + pri + ".");
 ```

 Which is much shorter and more efficient.
-It also allows me to change the colour schema on the fly and it will be propegated across the entire program.
+It also allows me to change the colour schema on the fly and it will be propagated across the entire program.
 Adding to this, I can add a `prefix` string to shorten this even more, changing it to:

 ```
 string prefix = ChatColor.GOLD + "[" + ChatColor.YELLOW + "Colossal" + ChatColor.GOLD + "] ";